islnlp/code-mix-humor-sarcasm-detection-EMNLP-2025/Dataset/README.md

 ### Dataset Sources

-We have used publicly available datasets.
-The link of the datasets are:
+The links of the considered datasets are:

 Hate_Codemix : https://github.com/deepanshu1995/HateSpeech-Hindi-English-Code-Mixed-Social-Media-Text